 I built this Space Saving Parallel Clamp Rack to wrangle the clamps in my shop.
 I used to store my Jet and Bessey parallel clamps on the floor.
 Now I have all my long clamps in one easily accessible clamp rack.
 You can store 24 parallel clamps and 14 bar clamps in just under 39″ of wall space with this design!

-I got the idea for this design when I saw a picture on Instagram by Dyami Plotke, who runs Penultimate Workshop.
-I modified his design to fit my space and to make it a stand alone rack that could be moved around on the wall.
+I got the idea for this design from Dyami Plotke, who runs Penultimate Workshop.
+So I modified his design to fit my space and to make it a stand alone clamp rack that could be moved around on the wall.
 I also made a cap shelf on top to take advantage of my high ceilings and add some extra shelving space.
-The clamp rack is made from just a half sheet of 3/4″ ply and goes together very quickly.
+The wood clamp rack is a quick build from just a half sheet of 3/4″ ply.
 So if you want a great space saving solution to store your clamps then keep reading!

 Use the t-bevel as a reference and set the angle between the miter gauge and the blade to the exact angle you drew on the board.

 After making the angled cut, you will have one piece that is just a bit longer.
-Cut the longer piece to 14″ long to match the other side.
+So cut the longer piece to match the other side.

-Using a similar method as before, cut along the line with your circular saw or tablesaw.
-Trim the longer pieces to length to get 5 triangles with 8″ and 10″ straight edges.
+Then I cut along the line with my table saw to get the triangles.
+Trim the longer pieces to length to get 5 triangles with straight edges.

 Assembling the Clamp Supports

-The side supports on each end of the rack are attached to the sides with the 1″ cleats cut earlier.
+The side supports on each end of the clamp rack are attached with the 1″ cleats.
 Glue and screw a 1″ cleat underneath and on the left side of the 1-1/2″ support arm to form a L-bracket as shown below.
-Note, the support is actually turned around in the is picture.

 Repeat this for the 4-1/4″ support arm, but attach the cleat to the right side.